- Fact Checked

 Table of Contents

-We all know the tell-tale signs of urinary tract infection or UTI: burning and stinging while peeing and the frequent urge to urinate.
+We all know the tell-tale signs of urinary tract infection or UTI, right?
+It’s the terrible burning sensation while you pee and the frequent urge to go… even though you just went.
 But did you know there is a link between back pain and UTIs?
+It’s true, and it’s a link that means you need to seek medical attention ASAP.

-A urinary tract infection is caused when a bad bacteria infects a part of your urinary tract, usually your urethra and/or your bladder.
-But if left untreated, that UTI can infect the areas surrounding the urinary tract, causing potential back pain.
-This generally occurs once the UTI has spread to the kidneys, causing inflammation and irritation of the surrounding tissue.
+A urinary tract infection is caused when bad bacteria like E. coli infect a part of your urinary tract.
+Usually this infected part is your urethra and/or your bladder, if left untreated, the infection can infect the upper urinary tract—namely the kidneys—causing potential back pain.

 The back pain associated with UTIs varies from person to person in terms of the type, location, and severity of the pain.
 Some people may experience a dull ache or pressure in the lower back, while others may feel sharp pains and spasms.
 In any case, if you are experiencing new pain you can't explain, call your doctor so they can get to the root cause.

-As we said before, anyone who ignores a UTI is at risk for the infection spreading beyond the urinary tract into the kidneys and causing back pain.
+Like we said before, anyone who ignores a UTI is at risk of the infection spreading beyond the urinary tract into the kidneys and causing back pain.

-But for the 10% of women who get UTIs annually (or even multiple times a year!) there is a greater risk of back pain with UTI given the sheer frequency of infection1.
+But for the 10% of women who get UTIs annually (or even multiple times a year!) there is a greater risk of back pain with UTI, given the sheer frequency of infection.
 How do you know if you fall into this 10%?
-Here are the biggest risk factors.
+Here are the biggest risk factors:

 Gender and Age